HighSchoolHacking/GLS/docs/omissions.md

 # Omissions

-GLS intentionally targets a "lowest common denominator" of features for common OOP languages.
+Budgie intentionally targets a "lowest common denominator" of features for common OOP languages.

 ## Intentionally Missing Features

-If any target language doesn't reasonably support a feature, GLS cannot support that feature.
+If any target language doesn't reasonably support a feature, Budgie cannot support that feature.

 <table>
     <thead>